andyvanee/JsonDB/README.md

     }

     beforeSave() {
-        // JsonDB.Model.uuid() is built-in to generate uuids similar to MongoDB this.id = this.id || User.uuid()
+        // JDB.Model.uuid() is built-in to generate uuids similar to MongoDB this.id = this.id || User.uuid()
     }
 }